documaster/documaster-api/v1/model.md

 The model sections below contain a list of supported `expandPageSize` values for each resource.

+# "Expand Sort"

+The `expandSort` JSON field appears in many of the requests and resources described in the [Endpoints specification](endpoints.md).

+The `expandSort` field allows users to specify the sort order for expanded resources (e.g. `documents`).

+Both directly related resources (`documents`) and indirectly related resources (`documents.documentVersions`) can be specified.

+The model sections below contain a list of supported `expandSort` values for each resource.

 # "Attributes"

 The `attributes` JSON field appears in many of the requests and responses described in the [Endpoints specification](endpoints.md).